josephdviviano/epitome/README.md

 + Python NiBabel
 + Oracle Sun Grid Engine

-In a multi-user environment, you might want to customize your `SUBJECTS_DIR` environment variable.
+In a multi-user environment, you might want to customize your `SUBJECTS_DIR` environment variable as well.

 Introduction
 ------------